myonaung/sm-SNIPER/README.md

 ## Results

-Haplotype phasing method used in `sm-SNIPER` was based on `longshot`, and thus switch error may still present in the cases where there are more than 2 infected strains in a single sample.
+Haplotype phasing method used in `sm-SNIPER` was based on `longshot`, and thus haplotype switch error may still present in the cases where there are more than 2 infected strains in a single sample.
 Therefore, for the best results in haplotype phasing, we recommend to use [SHAPEIT4](https://odelaneau.github.io/shapeit4/#documentation) together with [WhatsHap tool](https://github.com/whatshap/whatshap) to extract phase information from our filtered bam file.

 ## Benchmarking
 ## Tips